-Amanda Bradley is a trial lawyer whose focus is entirely on criminal defense and the protection of parental rights.
+Amanda Bradley is a trial lawyer focusing entirely on criminal defense and protecting parental rights.
 Her background includes work as a Child Welfare Specialist at the Oklahoma Department of Human Services.
 Amanda's experience, training, and education equip her with unique skills and insight for work in the courtroom defending the rights and liberties of Oklahomans.
 She manages the firm's Muskogee office.

 Amanda has experience dealing with various matters affecting parental rights and individual liberties.
 She has successfully defended against domestic violence and child abuse criminal charges and protective orders across Eastern Oklahoma.

 An enrolled member of the Cherokee Nation, Amanda's achievements include a certificate in Native American Law from the University of Tulsa's prestigious Indian Law program.
 She has extensive training in Native American legal issues, including developments in the U.S. Supreme Court's McGirt decision and its ramifications and the state and federal Indian Child Welfare Acts.
 Mandy's talent and work ethic has resulted in extraordinary recognition, including Best Lawyers: Ones to Watch for Criminal Defense.

 - Best Lawyers: Ones to Watch®

 - Oklahoma Criminal Defense Lawyers Association

 - American Bar Association